Pablo Escobar’s widow describes forced abortion in new book

 “I chose to bear all of this pain to protect my children,” she said.

 After Escobar was killed, Henao began a frenzied search for asylum, fearing that his many enemies would extract revenge and kill her children.
-After being turned down by Germany and Mozambique, among other countries, they settled in Buenos Aires, Argentina, and changed their names.
+After being turned down by several count they settled in Buenos Aires, Argentina, and changed their names.

 There, an attempt to lead a relatively normal life was interrupted when they were arrested in 1999 for money laundering.
 They were charged again this year for allegedly helping a Colombian drug trafficker hide money through real estate and a cafe known for its tango performances.
 Henao denies any wrongdoing and said once again that she and her children are being unfairly targeted because of their former last name.